Generic drug of the therapeutic class: Metabolism and nutrition

 .
 Children and adolescents :

-There is insufficient clinical information regarding the use of Apidra in children under 6 years of age.
+There is insufficient clinical information regarding the use of Apidra in children and adolescents.

-- Children and adolescents: There is insufficient clinical information regarding the use of Apidra in children under 6 years of age.
+- Children and adolescents: There is insufficient clinical information regarding the use of Apidra in children and adolescents.

 - Hypoglycaemia, the most common side effect of any insulin therapy, may occur if the insulin dose is greater than needed.